cucumber/docs/content/docs/gherkin/reference.md

 Most lines in a Gherkin document start with one of the [keywords](#keywords).

-A comment must start on a new line.
-Comment lines are allowed anywhere in the file.
+Comments are only permitted at the start of a new line, anywhere in the feature file.
 They begin with zero or more spaces, followed by a hash sign (`#`) and some text.

 Block comments are currently not supported by Gherkin.